-These are the two XLR (male) digital outputs from the NAGRA-D. These are used for the AES bus connection to other equipment.
+These are the two XLR (male) digital outputs from the NAGRA-D II.
+These are used for the AES bus connection to other equipment.
 Each of these two connectors carries one AES bus (stereo), one for channels 1+2 and the other for channels 3+4.
-If the machine is in the 96kHz operation then the 1+2 connector corresponds to the left channel and the 3+4 connector to the right channel.
+If the machine is in the 96kHz operation then the 1+2 connector corresponds to the left channel and the 3+4 connector to the right channel when using the "double wire" AES out configuration, otherwise only AES out 1+2 is used for left and right respectively when set to "single wire" AES operation.

-5. ANALOGUE AUDIO OUTPUT CONNECTORS
+5. ANALOG AUDIO OUTPUT CONNECTORS

-These are the four XLR (male) analogue outputs.
-They are transformerless 3.1 V (Zout = 50 Ohms).
+These are the four XLR (male) analog transformerless outputs.
 The output level on these connectors can be modified using the fader potentiometers for the respective channel, assuming the FADER SRC command has been set to the MANUAL position in the FADER ASSIGN menu mode.

-BEWARE: If the 4 audio outputs are being mixed down using an external mixer, be sure that the mixer is not set to +48V phantom, as feeding this to the outputs of the NAGRA-D will blow the output chips.
+BEWARE: If the 4 audio outputs are being mixed down using an external mixer, be sure that the mixer is NOT set to +48V phantom, as feeding this to the outputs of the NAGRA-D II will blow the output chips on the NAGRA.